qudratyunusov/qudratyunusov/Roadmap.md

 This is a non-exhaustive list of current goals made possible with the support of our generous [patrons](https://www.patreon.com/Nekotekina).

 ## Short term goals
-* Improve performance and compatibility of all renderers.
 * Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Configure a buildbot to automatically upload Linux binaries.
 * Investigate Linux specific bugs.
 Avoid using executable dir completely.
-* Start to improve compatibility by fixing bugs and missing functionality.

 ## Medium term goals
 * Properly support some PS3 features like MSAA that are lacking at the moment.